kwilteam/kwil-js/README.md

 # Kwil-JS

-Kwil-JS is a JavaScript/Typescript SDK for building browser and NodeJS applications to interact with the Kwil network.
+Kwil-JS is a JavaScript/Typescript SDK for building browser and NodeJS applications to interact with Kwil networks.

 ## Installation